 Bake cookies for about 10-14 minutes.
 Oven temps vary so keep an eye on them.
 When they start to brown on the edges remove them from the oven.

-Rest and cool.
-Once cool enough, remove with a metal spatula.
+Let cookies cool and then remove from pan with a metal spatula.